llblanc64/MatchGame/README.md

 # MatchGame
 C# Assignment matching game

-  Task 1 - Create a label that keeps track of the amount of times an incorrect matches was attempted.
+  Task 1 - Create a label that keeps track of the amount of times an incorrect matche was attempted.

   Task 2 - Create an input that lets the user type in the username.